BiAPoL/Image-data-science-with-Python-and-Napari-EPFL2022/docs/day0/group_projects.md

 ![img_6.png](img_6.png)

-## Work on your own data
+## Project 6 Work on your own data

-You can work on imaging data you brought with you.
-This is recommended in case you work with datasets similar to the use-cases shown above.
+You can also work on imaging data you brought with you.
+This is recommended in case you work with datasets and scientific questions similar to the use-cases shown above as our teaching materials are centered around those.

 ## Group presentations